 Out of the two hundred that were just slaughtered, Thomas Keller ordered one hundred for the French Laundry and Per Se.
 Here in town, Philippe Boulot bought one for Christmas, for his family and friends.
 The only other order I have right now is, surprisingly, from a brand new restaurant, Ten-01.

 It’s ninety dollars a pound.
 I thought they’d each weight more than two pounds each, but so far, they’re between one-and-a-half and two pounds.

 It seems as though, as opposed to limiting foie gras, the controversy is actually helping the market to expand.

 The controversy has only helped the sale of foie gras.
 We’ve had more writing this year about foie gras than in the past fifteen years.
 Which is great.
 I have always been one of the guys out there in defense of foie gras.
 Here in Portland, we’re lucky the House of Representatives didn’t take the [foie gras bill] to a vote.
-It’s just crazy; all this, after the American Veterinarian Medical Association said they could not find any proof—nothing, and this was unanimous—that foie gras production was harmful to the duck.
+It’s just crazy; all this, after the American Veterinarian Medical Association said they could not find any proof—nothing, and —that foie gras production was harmful to the duck.